-It may well be that the Congress cannot wait for scientific answers in the short term. in which case it may well be that the socio-political aspect of this problem will have to be addressed.
+wait for scientific answers in the short term, in which case it may well be that the sociopolitical aspect of this problem will have to be addressed.

 We do that addressing in this bill.

 There is another aspect of the bill.
-Mr. Speaker, that, in my view, was not as difficult to resolve, and that is the relief sought for certain veterans exposed to ionizing radiation, either during atomic testing or while part of the Armed Forces occupying Hiroshima and Nagagaki.
-Medical evidence has detailed many health and lifethreatening aspects of such radiation exposure although again, even on this issue, we do not have a complete scientific picture.
+Mr. Speaker, that, in my view, was not as difficult to resolve, and that is the relief sought for certain veterans exposed to lonizing radiation, either during atomic testing or while part of the Armed Forces occupying Hiroshima and Nagasaki, Medical evidence has detailed many health and lifethreatening aspects of such radiation exposure although again, even on this issue, we do not have a complete scientific picture.

 But certainly, Mr. Speaker, it is wellknown that radiation exposure has caused some types of cancer.
 I think that the proponents of this aspect of H.R.
 1961 stand on a well-built platform of knowledge as compared to the one still under construction for agent orange.
-In this connection I want to commend the gentleman from Georgia.
-Dr. ROWLAND, for this contribution as to this aspect of the bill.
+In this connection I want to commend the gentleman from Georgia, Dr. ROWLAND, for this contribution as to this aspect of the bill.

 Finally, Mr. Speaker, the sunset provision of this bill does offer the Congress an opportunity to reexamine the issue upon completion of the studies now underway.
-At that time, we may see that our action here today was both beneficial and foresighted and even that much more will have to be done.
+At that time, we may see that our action here today was both beneficial and foresignted and even that much more will have to be done.
 Of course the opposite may be true and we hope that it is, for then the very real fears and apprehensions of a large number of veterans and their families would be overcome.

 Mr. Speaker, the Veterans' Affairs Committee is dedicated to serving the best interests of the men and women who served their country.
 They did not ask for the conditions military duty imposed on them, but accepted those conditions without hesitation.
 They stood tall and many endured hardships and suffered disabilities beyond description.
-Sometimes those disabilities came into view later in life and this may be true of the Vietnam and atomic veterans covered by H.R.
+Sometimes those disabilities came into view later in life and atomic veterans covered by H.R.
 1961.
-These kinds of individuals are the very special charges of the Con-gress of the United States and we ought to resolve reasonable doubt in their favor as to the origin of their difficulties.
+These kinds of individuals are the very special charges of the Congress of the United States and we ought to resolve reasonable doubt in their favor as to the origin of their difficulties.
 Just as their service is record of faith in this Government, we have a duty to stand tall with them.
 It is therefore my position on H.R.
-1961 that, while it is imperfect as to science, it is mandated by our country's obligation to a special group of veterans and I urge its passage by the House,
+1961 that, while it is imperfect as to science, it is mandated by our country's obligation to a special group of veterans and I urge its passage by the House.